 Preserving and Observing:

-As part of the continuing celebration of Norwalk's heritage, the Norwalk Historical Society presents an exhibit of the City 's significant art collection.
-The exhibit curated by Sophia Gevas, is comprised of paintings and works on paper drawn from the four separate collections that comprise the Norwalk Collection: the City of Norwalk, the Lockwood family, the Norwalk Historical Society and the Norwalk-Village Green Chapter of the Daughters of the American Revolution (DAR).
+s a part of its continuing celebration of Norwalk’s heritage, the Norwalk Historical Society presents this survey exhibition of the city’s significant art collection.
+This exhibit includes paintings and works on paper drawn from the four separate collections that comprise the Norwalk Collection: the City of Norwalk, the Lockwood family, the Norwalk Historical Society and the Norwalk-Village Green Chapter of the Connecticut Daughters of the American Revolution (DAR).

-There are over 80 featured works created by artists who lived and worked in Norwalk.
-It is presented "Salon Style" in the recently restored 1835 Town House at Mill Hill.
-The exhibit is a survey presented in groupings of Portraits, Still-lifes, Scenes of Working Life and Nature, each capturing significant aspects and insights about city life through the ages.
+The exhibition is a survey presented in groupings of Portraits, Still-lifes, Scenes of Working Life and Nature, each capturing significant aspects and insights about city life through the ages.